felipe-miranda-marreiros/blog-api/README.md

 - Dependency Injection
 - Builder
 - Singleton
 - SOLID

+## Domain-Driven Design

-## Invariants
+### Invariants

 An invariant is a condition that must never be violated, no matter what actions or operations are performed in the system.

-### Users
+### Users Example

 User is a person who will interact with Posts, Followers and Comments.

-#### - Invariants
+#### An Invariant Example

 With User:

-- A User can not create an account if email or username is already in use.
+- An User can not create an account if email or username is already in use.
-- A User can not create an accout if password or email is invalid.
+- An User can not create an accout if password or email is invalid.
-- A User can only have one account.
+- An User can only have one account.

 With Post:

-- A User can create a Post.
+- An User can create a Post.
-- A User can edit a Post.
+- An User can edit a Post.
-- A User can delete a Post.
+- An User can delete a Post.
-- A User can archive a Post.
+- An User can archive a Post.
-- A User can not edit, delete or archive from another User.
+- An User can not edit, delete or archive from another User.
-- A User can have many Posts.
+- An User can have many Posts.

 With Followers:

-- A User can follow another User.
+- An User can follow another User.
-- A User can not follow another User if it is already following.
+- An User can not follow another User if it is already following.
-- A User can unfollow another User.
+- An User can unfollow another User.
-- A User can have many Followers.
+- An User can have many Followers.
 - Users can view earch others followers.

 With Comments:

-- A User can comment another User's Post.
+- An User can comment another User's Post.
-- A User can not edit another User's Comment.
+- An User can not edit another User's Comment.
-- A User can not delete another User's Comment.
+- An User can not delete another User's Comment.

+## Documentation

 ## Cross-Cutting Concerns